Dan Katz Net Worth 2026: Barstool’s Big Cat Earnings, Assets & Future Plans

 Yes.
 He is married to “Lady Cat,” and they have one child.

-Expanding Pardon My Take, building investments, and strengthening his role as a sports media mogul.
+Expanding Pardon My Take, increasing equity value, and strengthening his position as a sports-media executive.

 Conclusion